Efficient Generation of Spin Currents in Altermagnets via Magnon Drag

 \section{NON-EQUILIBRIUM MAGNONS}

 In this Appendix, we present the explicit expressions of the nonequilibrium magnon distributions, following Ref. \cite{cheng2020spin}.
-By injecting the equilibrium and non-equilibrium distribution functions, Eqs. \eqref{eq:7} and \eqref{eq:8}, in the definition of the magnon scattering, Eq. \eqref{eq:9}, and following the identities for the boson/fermion distributions, we get an expression of the magnon scattering in terms of the equilibrium distributions.
-Then, this expression is used in the Boltzmann transport equation, Eq. \eqref{eq:6}, which we solve to calculate the terms $g_{\pm}$,
+By injecting the distribution functions of electrons [Eq. \eqref{eq:8}] and magnons [Eq. \eqref{eq:7}] in the definition of the magnon scattering [Eq. \eqref{eq:9}], we get the expression of $\partial n^{\nu}_{\boldsymbol{q}}/\partial t$ as a function of the equilibrium distributions $f^0_{\boldsymbol{k},\sigma}$ and $n^0_{\boldsymbol{q},\nu}$.
+To get rid of the energy derivatives of the distribution functions, we use the following identities

+Then, this expression is injected in the Boltzmann transport equation, Eq. \eqref{eq:6}, which we solve to calculate the terms $g_{\bf q}^\nu$,

 \begin{widetext}

 \end{widetext}

 The expression of the electric field coupling to the electron can be written as